godotengine/godot-docs/tutorials/scripting/nodes_and_scene_instances.rst

     var scene = GD.Load<PackedScene>("res://MyScene.tscn");

-Preloading it can improve the user's experience as it happens when parsing the script.
+Preloading the scene can improve the user's experience as the load operation happens when the compiler reads the script and not at runtime.
 This feature is only available with GDScript.

 .. tabs::
  .. code-tab:: gdscript GDScript